gro-david/monoicons/README.md

 - [ ] Add support for Windows and MacOS
 - [ ] Add support for tinting the icons
 - [ ] Add support for adaptive icon coloring for the KDE accent color.

+## Crediting
+If you decide to publish any icon pack you created with this tool, please do not forget to credit both the original creator and me.